Temkit/react-hook-tree/README.md

     	    datatype: "int",
     	    label: "activé le type",
         },

     ]

 ![enter image description here](https://temkit-sidali.s3.eu-west-3.amazonaws.com/Capture%20d%E2%80%99e%CC%81cran%202020-03-18%20a%CC%80%2016.19.55.png)

-as you can see the attributes dynamically create a form.
+as you can see the attributes are used to dynamically create a form to edit the node's data.

 ### Remove Action